 Once students are familiar with The Snow Queen, you can begin the process of comparing the story to Disney's version.
 To help you prepare for the lesson, let's break down the standards addressed, helpful graphic organizers, and explore the possible answers your students may come up with when comparing and contrasting these two stories.

 A Venn diagram is a great tool for making these comparisons because it can be utilized at any level of the standard.
-For example, younger learners may only be examining the surface level comparisons while middle schools examine how the techniques of the medium effects the reader/viewer.
+For example, younger learners may only be examining the surface-level comparisons while middle schools examine how the techniques of the medium affect the reader/viewer.